jmsmith23/Unit-2-Project/README.md

 10. Lastly you will want to start the server by typing `npm run dev` in the terminal.

 ## Using the Blog API

+### Running Automated Tests

+To run **unit tests**, simply type `npm run test` in the terminal.
+Once tests finish running you will see the passing tests in green, indicating they passed successfully.
+To run the **load test**, type `npm run load` in the terminal.
+Artillery will run the load test for 60 seconds, showing the status update every 10 seconds.
+The load test is shown successful when all tests pass with a status code of 200.